yozw/sage-weave/README.md

 The Sage code of the complete analysis is embedded into a LaTeX document.

 ### Usage
-Usage is quite simple.
+Assuming that you already have [Sage](http://www.sagemath.org/) installed, usage is quite simple.
 Just download the `weave.sage` script, and start using it.
 The workflow consists of two steps.
 The first step is to run Sage-weave on an input `.Snw` file (see `demo/`).
 This runs the Sage code inside the given `.Snw` file and produces LaTeX output.
 The second step